11. Matrices and other arrays#

 ## [2,] 2 6 10 11

-The first two arguments are of length four.
+Note that the first two arguments were of length four.

 simplify2array is an extension of the unlist function.
 Given a list of atomic vectors, each of length one, it will return a flat atomic vector.
-However, if a list of equisized vectors of greater lengths is given, these will be converted to a matrix.
+However, if longer vectors of the same lengths are given, they will be converted to a matrix.

 ## [1] 1 11 21